 Yes!
 We are a USATF certified event, and therefore meets all the requirements to be a Boston Qualifier.
 (Our flat course is sure to help you reach your goal time.)

 What about parking?

 There is plenty of parking around downtown Kenosha on the streets and in lots.
-Maps will be handed out at packet pick-up.
+Maps will be available at packet pick-up.
 CLICK HERE for more details on parking.

 What is the course like?

 Past participants have called our course one of the most beautiful they have ever run.
 Most of the course runs along Lake Michigan’s lakefront, and the path will take you through downtown Kenosha, area parks and beaches, and residential areas.
 We cap everything off with a stunning finish along Lake Michigan.

 Technically yes, we have police and course marshals all over the course to keep it car free and keep everyone safe.
 However, please note that our course does go through some residential neighborhoods, and try as we might, it is impossible to keep everyone from just pulling out of their driveways.
 We alert all residents well ahead of time, but please be alert, just in case.

 I’ve heard there are gravel roads on the course.

 Yes, that is true.
 If you are running the full marathon, there are a couple of patches of road between miles 17 and 22 that are gravel.
 The total amount you’ll run on the gravel roads is a little over two miles, but not all at the same time.
 The gravel roads are well pounded down, not loose like a dirt road.